-It’s human nature to be resistant to change.
+It is human nature to resist change.
 Change often represents the unknown, raising questions and concerns about what the future holds.
-Resistance in large organizations may be even greater where preconceived notions and longstanding loyalty to the status quo cloud the benefits of innovation and new ideas.
+Resistance in large organizations may be even greater where preconceived notions and a longstanding loyalty to the status quo cloud the benefits of innovation.

-“The key is making sure everyone understands there is a problem that needs to be fixed,” he explains.
-“That’s why we help prospective clients make the organization aware of existing challenges in the marketplace.
-We spend time explaining the impact fuel has for carriers, shippers, and fuel providers.
-Decision makers need to realize energy management is a constantly changing problem for supply chains and transportation teams.”
+“The key is making sure everyone understands there is a problem that needs to be fixed,” Balzola explains.
+“That’s why we help prospective clients make their organization aware of existing challenges in the marketplace.”

-“In the case of fuel, we walk our clients through an explanation of how they are managing fuel today, and then present what an ideal state of fuel management would look like in the company’s future,” Balzola says.
-“Most of the industry has been using a program that was designed in the late 70’s.
-That index-based program was used as a default because there really wasn’t a better solution.”
+“We walk our clients through an explanation of how they are managing fuel today, and then present what an ideal state of fuel management would look like,” Balzola says.

-“New technologies in transportation are coming out all the time,” Balzola says.
-“You’ll hear about Blockchain, electric vehicles, autonomous trucking, and fuel efficiency advancements such as platooning.
-These are all examples of innovations that can be used to manage costs.
-Breakthrough®Fuel’s solutions are no different.
-We implement emerging technologies that help shippers manage fuel costs.”
+“New technologies in transportation are coming out all the time,” Balzola says. “and Breakthrough solutions are no different.
+We develop emerging technologies that help shippers manage fuel costs.”

-Introducing change in an organization will require you to present concepts to people at different levels and with distinct skills, concerns, and expectations.
+Introducing change in an organization will require you to present concepts to people at different levels and with distinct concerns and expectations.
 It’s crucial that you understand who you’re talking to and what they care about most.

-“When you’re dealing with the group responsible for executing change in an organization, you’ll need to spend more time explaining the technical details,” says Balzola.
-“That includes how it will enhance their work and perhaps make their jobs easier.”
+“When you’re dealing with the group responsible for the relevant daily operations, you’ll need to spend more time explaining the technical details, how it will enhance their work, and perhaps make their jobs easier,” says Balzola.

-Another thing to consider is that change and disruption may be viewed as a threat to some in your organization.
+Another consideration is that change may be viewed as a threat to some in your organization.
 They may feel a solution shines the spotlight on a problem that should have been addressed sooner.
 Present your ideas in a way that avoids making anyone feel as if they’re being thrown under the bus.

 “We focus on the fact that technology changes,” Balzola says.
 “It’s not necessarily that an individual was doing the wrong thing or ignoring a solution, it’s the fact that these options weren’t available to them until now.”

-“Most transportation professionals focused on managing the other 70 to 80 percent of transportation costs, which is the line haul side of things,” says Balzola.
-“Now, we have an opportunity to hone in on fuel and add more advanced strategies that weren’t available to shippers before.”
+“Most transportation professionals focus on managing the other large portion of transportation costs, which is the linehaul side of things,” says Balzola.
+“Now, we have an opportunity to focus on fuel and add more advanced strategies that weren’t available to shippers before.”

 As consideration of your idea moves up the chain of command, you’ll likely feel pressure to be more persuasive.
 Instead of technical details, Balzola thinks it’s wise to focus on the big picture.

-“When you start talking with higher-level management, or the C-suite, it can become a much easier sell,” he explains.
+“When you start talking with higher-level management it can become a much easier sell,” he explains.
 “If you present a solution with a proven return on investment that helps meet specific goals, you’re unlikely to receive much negative feedback.”

 “Whenever you’re selling a big idea, the most important thing people want to understand is, ‘What’s my cost and what’s my return?’” he says.
 “Good procurement teams focus on what’s driving costs and how a solution helps them better manage those costs.
-You can’t improve what you can’t measure.
-That’s why Breakthrough®Fuel provides solutions that bring visibility through better data.”
+You can’t improve what you can’t measure.”